Facts About Our Work in Saint Vincent

 Banana production employs 60 percent of the work force and accounts for 50 percent of merchandise exports in St. Vincent and the Grenadines, with an emphasis on the main island of St. Vincent.
 Such reliance on one crop has made the economy vulnerable to fluctuations in banana prices and reduced European Union trade preferences.
 To combat these vulnerabilities, the Government of St. Vincent and the Grenadines is focused on diversifying its economy away from its reliance on bananas.

 This eastern Caribbean country consists of volcanic Saint Vincent Island and the Grenadines, 32 smaller islands and cays.
-Saint Vincent is hilly with rich volcanic soils, and its volcano, Soufrière, last erupted in 1979 the year of independence from Britain.
+With a population of nearly 103,000 people, Saint Vincent is hilly with rich volcanic soils, and its volcano, Soufrière, last erupted in 1979 the year of independence from Britain.
 Two hydroelectric plants help power Saint Vincent’s diversifying economy, dependent in part on exports of bananas and arrowroot, valuable as a starch in carbonless copy paper.
 Tourism is of growing importance.
 Founded in 1765, the oldest Botanic Gardens in the Western Hemisphere are located in St. Vincent & The Grenadines.